meleu/RetroPie-joystick-selection/README.md

 After that you are ready to use it via RetroPie menu in emulationstation.

-*OBS.*: The "Parse Gamelists Only" option must be off to let the joystick_selection be shown in RetroPie menu.
-This is the default, so if you didn't change it, don't worry.
-[Start button on emulationstation -> Other Settings -> Parse Gamelists Only].

 ## Known Issues
 Due to the dynamic nature of bluetooth connections, there are some issues that can happen.
 Examples: